-The Lamp/Magnifier Assembly consists of a miniature fluorescent land and a 2X powered magnifier mounted in a housing over the specimen area.
+The Lamp/Magnifier Assembly consists of a miniature fluorescent lamp and a 2X powered magnifier mounted in a housing over the specimen area.
 Its purpose is to facilitate the close examination of the specimen during sectioning.
+The magnifier can be flipped back to remove it from the specimen bath area.
+If the magnifier lens is never used, it can be removed by removing the end caps holding the magnifier arms and removing the arms and lens housing.

 The fluorescent lamp was chosen for its even illumination and its minimum heat generation.
 The standard lamp can be replaced with readily available deep blue and ultraviolet versions for unique applications.
 See the Accessory Section of this manual for details.
+The lamp rides on two sliding arms and can be pushed back out of the way if not needed.
+To replace the bulb, the end cap of the lamp housing furthest from the socket should be removed to allow for easy removal of the lamp.
+Once the end cap is removed the bulb can be pulled straight out of the socket for replacement.